 Electronic Print show at Arnolfini Museum in Bristol (UK) curated by Martin Reiser.

 Ernest Edmonds – Constructivism versus Computer.
-Galerie FARO, World Trade Centre, Rotterdam
+Galerie FARO, World Trade Centre, Rotterdam, Netherlands.
+Work shown: First exhibition of colour Video Constructs.

 Frank Gehry awarded the Pritzker Architecture Prize (Hyatt Foundation).